Twenty7Group/.github/profile/README.md

 ### 🔒 Internal Projects

-While most of our repositories are private, we actively maintain a suite of internal tools that support our operations, logistics, customer service, and sales workflows.
+While most of our projects are private, we actively maintain a suite of internal tools that support our operations, logistics, customer service, and sales workflows.
 These behind-the-scenes systems help us deliver efficient and reliable service to customers across the U.S.